liulirun/Infra-CloudFlare/Readme.md

-This PR is example of using cf-terraforming
+This PR is for cf-terraforming generating

-TODO:
+changes:
-1. use loop for zone
+1. pass in api_token to pipeline
-2. create 3 prs: generate(pipeline, upload the generated_tf to pipelile), import(pipeline + tf change), plan (tf + module)
+2. upload the generated_tf to pipelile